carykh/jumpcutter/README.md

 **Make sure to install [ffmpeg codex](https://ffmpeg.org/download.html)** and to put the exe on `C:\Windows` folder (you will need admin rights to do so)

+## instant jumpcut
+ `instantjumpcut.py` is a more user friendly version.
+It makes so you can run it without writing the command every time.
+Just remember to have the url or file name in hand.

 ## Example command